-In a previous e-alert I took a look at a three-year study that compared B-12 levels with bone mineral density (BMD) in more than 80 women over the age of 65.
+Previously, a three-year study compared B-12 levels with bone mineral density (BMD) in more than 80 women over the age of 65.
 US researchers at the University of California found that women with the lowest levels of B-12 had a significantly higher risk of bone loss and fractures compared to women with the highest levels.

 Following the links